Integrated product design

 We are primarily concerned with giving young creative talent a realistic idea of their future work.
 This also means, for example, that designers are increasingly providing companies with comprehensive advice.
 "How can we reach older people with our products?", "How can design improve the image of our company?" – questions like these are being asked more and more frequently.
 This calls for creative strategists with managerial qualities who are intellectually capable of thinking beyond pure design.

+With their highly qualified work, designers play a significant role in the success of companies.
+We teach you that design has a high cultural and economic value – and therefore also its price.
 For us, this is also part of our practice: training self-confident young people who are aware of the importance of their work and do not sell good ideas below value.

 Do another master's degree!